CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

 that can be sent with each request.
 Including these variables and setting them to true or false will enable or disable the features for the email.

 ```
-"inlinizecss":        When set to true, all CSS will be inlined inside the HTML
+"inlinecss":        When set to true, all CSS will be inlined inside the HTML
-"clicktracking":      When set to true, links will be redirected and tracked
+"trackclicks":      When set to true, links will be redirected and tracked
-"bouncetracking":     When set to true, bounces will be tracked
+"trackbounces":     When set to true, bounces will be tracked
-"openstracking":      When set to true, opens will be tracked
+"trackopens":       When set to true, opens will be tracked
 ```